Our team

 Partner

-She has developed deep relationships with clients across a range of industries, supporting them on complex issues including cyber security, M&A, activism, corporate transformation, and crisis management.
+She has developed deep relationships with clients across a range of industries, supporting them on complex issues including cyber security, M&A, corporate transformation, and crisis management.

-She has developed deep relationships with clients across a range of industries, supporting them on complex issues including cyber security, M&A, activism, corporate transformation, and crisis management.
+She has developed deep relationships with clients across a range of industries, supporting them on complex issues including cyber security, M&A, corporate transformation, and crisis management.

 Lyndsey holds a BA in English, cum laude and with distinction in all subjects, from Cornell University.